Rattle Shaker

 About Rattle Shaker

-Rattle Shaker likes soil that is well draining.
+Rattle Shaker likes soil that is good at retaining moisture.
 Your plant shouldn't need added fertilizers if you repot each time it doubles in size.

 Taxonomy